 Converting 360 Video for Dome Theater

-Dome conversion is one of our specialties at Forever VR.
+Dome conversion is one of our specialties at Hungry Mantis.
 Watching immersive films inside of a dome is a truly one of a kind experience.
 In Portland, we are lucky enough to have the Kendall Planetarium at OMSI, a full dome theater with exceptional visuals and surround sound, right in our backyard.

 Photo by Makayla Caldwell for Outside the Frame.

 On June 2nd, 2022 Outside the Frame and Open Signal screened several 360 films made by the youth participants in their programs.
-Forever VR provided the editing necessary to convert the 360 films that were originally created for VR headsets into a suitable format for dome projection.
+Hungry Mantis provided the editing necessary to convert the 360 films that were originally created for VR headsets into a suitable format for dome projection.

 To correctly project a 360 film inside of a VR headset, nothing needs to be cropped from the original footage.
 This is not the case for dome projection, however.
 As you can see in the following image, a sizable portion from the bottom half will be out of frame.